xpdustry/sql4md/HEADER.txt

 /*
- * This file is part of TemplatePlugin.
-A template plugin for Mindustry to get you started quickly.
+ * This file is part of SQL4MD.
+A plugin providing several SQL drivers for other plugins.
  *
  * MIT License
  *